QuantumDamage/data-machine-intelligence/data/r.md

 ### Best practices

 * If you are using Anaconda you can use *envs* to switch seamless between R versions and its libraries.
 * While publishing analysis done with R it is worth to include outputs of **sessionInfo()** command.
 This will show which version of R and included libraries were used.
+* If your data comes in array (or often called matrix - every value has the same type) you should consider using **apply** function for selecting, transforming or aggregating data. **apply** function is optimized to run in vectorized mode which means more or less that it could use parallelism and is quite fast.
+You can put build in functions into **apply** or write your function and run it with **apply**.
+You can consider it as smart loop if you want to do something loop like over data structure.
+* **lapply** and **sapply** functions works similarly as **apply** function but they are not limited into arrays/matrix.
+They both are working in the same way, but by default **lapply** returns output which is list, and **sapply** returns simplest possible output.
+* R has very powerful integration with C++ through Rcpp project family.
+If you are familiar with C++, you could write functions with it and use them inside your R scripts.
+It is often good idea when you are hitting performance limits with pure R.
+* If you have considerations about performance of your code you can always use profiler to examine which part of it takes the most of execution time.
+Simplest way to use profiler with R is to use RStudio IDE.
+Profiler has its own menu under **Profile**.

 ### Related